justinli610/Scribbler/README.md

 * turningValue and turningTime
 * extraValue and extraTime
 * driveValue
-* sideDistance and frontDistance

-   stores the sensitivity cap for the sensors
+* sideDistance and frontDistance: stores the sensitivity cap for the sensors

 ####List of Functions
 * **frontTooClose():** returns true if the distance of the front sensor is less that allowed frontDistance value.